PEACE RESEARCH INSTITUTE OSLO

 Another legitimate question to ask: will this fragile peace last?
 Given how much has been sacrificed for the sake of this peace, it pays to spend a few moments looking towards the future.

-There are currently three countries in East Asia that still have civil wars: Myanmar, Philippines and Thailand.
+There are currently three countries in East Asia that still have civil conflicts: Myanmar, Philippines and Thailand.
 They have been studied extensively, and he won't be going into the data today.

 A bigger question is whether or not China will resort to force, either in these conflicts or along emerging lines of tension in the South China Sea.
 The non-intervention principle has arguably been weakened though concepts like the responsibility to protect (R2B), which has been used by major powers to intervene to defend their international interests.
 And there are growing interests forming abroad, especially with the extensive Belts and Roads Initiative (BRI).

-Arguments against the likelihood of war is the lack of direct war experience among the People's Liberation Army (PLA, the Chinese standing army).
-It still follows the doctrine of peaceful development and has a dependence on export markets.
+Arguments against the likelihood of war is the lack of direct combat experience among the People's Liberation Army (PLA), the Chinese standing army.
+The country still follows the doctrine of peaceful development and has a dependence on export markets.
 The scope of the BRI demands international cooperation, and this is perhaps one of the largest legacies of the developmental peace.
 Thus far, China has been able to exert its influence using economics and trade.

 Of course, the American and Japanese alliance is still in force.
 Plus the Chinese may have learned from American history that military interventions often fail.
 That, and war is expensive and nuclear deterrence may still work.